Robert Shiller is a Nobel laureate and the Sterling Professor of Economics at Yale University.

 Areas of Expertise: economics, finance

-Books: "Market Volatility" (MIT Press, 1989), "Macro Markets: Creating Institutions for Managing Society's Largest Economic Risks" (Oxford University Press, 1993), "Irrational Exuberance" (Princeton, 2000; Broadway Books, 2001; 2nd edition Princeton, 2005), "The New Financial Order: Risk in the 21st Century" (Princeton University Press, 2003), "Subprime Solution: How the Global Financial Crisis Happened and What to Do about It" (Princeton University Press, 2008), "Animal Spirits: How Human Psychology Drives the Economy and Why It Matters for Global Capitalism" (with George Akerlof; Princeton Unversity Press, 2009), "Reforming U.S. Financial Markets" (with Randall Kroszner; The MIT Press, 2011) and "Finance and the Good Society," (Princeton Universty Press, 2012).
+Books: "Market Volatility" (MIT Press, 1989), "Macro Markets: Creating Institutions for Managing Society's Largest Economic Risks" (Oxford University Press, 1993), "Irrational Exuberance" (Princeton University Press, 3rd edition, 2015), "The New Financial Order: Risk in the 21st Century" (Princeton University Press, 2003), "Subprime Solution: How the Global Financial Crisis Happened and What to Do about It" (Princeton University Press, 2008), "Animal Spirits: How Human Psychology Drives the Economy and Why It Matters for Global Capitalism" (with George Akerlof; Princeton Unversity Press, 2009), "Reforming U.S. Financial Markets" (with Randall Kroszner; The MIT Press, 2011) and "Finance and the Good Society," (Princeton Universty Press, 2012).

 Topics Presented in Speeches: finance, macroeconomics, statistical methods, business ethics

 His 1989 book "Market Volatility" (MIT Press) is a mathematical and behavioral analysis of price fluctuations in speculative markets.
 His 1993 book "Macro Markets: Creating Institutions for Managing Society's Largest Economic Risks" (Oxford University Press) proposes a variety of new risk-management contracts, such as futures contracts in national incomes or securities based on real estate that would permit the management of risks to standards of living.
-His book "Irrational Exuberance" (Princeton, 2000; Broadway Books, 2001; 2nd edition Princeton, 2005) is an analysis and explication of speculative bubbles, with special reference to the stock market and real estate.
+His book "Irrational Exuberance" (Princeton University Press, 3rd edition, 2015) is an analysis and explication of speculative bubbles, with special reference to the stock market and real estate.
 His book "The New Financial Order: Risk in the 21st Century" (Princeton University Press, 2003) is an analysis of an expanding role of finance, insurance and public finance in our future.
 His book "Subprime Solution: How the Global Financial Crisis Happened and What to Do about It," published in September 2008 by Princeton University Press, offers an analysis of the housing and economic crisis and a plan of action against it.
 He co-authored, with George A. Akerlof, "Animal Spirits: How Human Psychology Drives the Economy and Why It Matters for Global Capitalism" published in March 2009 by Princeton University Press.
 His latest book, "Finance and the Good Society," was published in April 2012 by Princeton University Press.

 His repeat-sales home price indices, developed originally with Karl E. Case, are now published as the Standard & Poor’s/Case Shiller Home Price Indices.
 The Chicago Mercantile Exchange now maintains futures markets based on these indices.